Recruitment Resources

 RECENT CHANGES TO LMIA PROGRAM | AS OF SPRING 2022

-• Accommodation and Food Services are now among seven sectors in which employers will be allowed to hire up to 30% of their workforce through the TFW Program for low-wage positions for one year.
+• Accommodation and Food Services are now among seven sectors in which employers will be allowed to hire up to 20% of their workforce through the TFW Program for low-wage positions.

 • The policy that automatically refuses LMIA applications in regions with unemployment rate of 6% or higher has ended.